SEO in 2016: Where are we headed

 Friday, September 25, 2015

-In many ways, SEO in 2016 is a continuing evolution of what SEO has always been- how to present a marketing message in a way that Google thinks is a good, informative and easily accessible manner for the User.
+In many ways, Austin SEO Services in 2016 is a continuing evolution of what SEO has always been- how to present a marketing message in a way that Google thinks is a good, informative and easily accessible manner for the User.
 As you already know if you’re reading this article, SEO is the ultimate moving target.
 The most popular search engine, Google, tweaks its main algorithm several times a year and also has large, concurrent ongoing rollouts of major algorithm changes as well, and SEOs need to be cognizant of how they are affected by all of those changes Here are 3 trends we think will be important in the coming 6-12 months.

 Mobile– no surprise here!
 Does anyone you know not have a Smartphone or tablet?
 Google reported in Q3 of 2015 that mobile search volume surpassed desktop search volume for the first time- even though they still include tablets as mobile devices.
 (Intuition says that tablets are still being used mostly on the couch, sort of a more convenient desktop- but Google still says otherwise.
 We don’t know many people with mobile data plans on their tablets- if you do, please sound off in the comments.)
 When you look at Google’s page speed tool, they present the mobile results first.
 Their Webmaster recommendations are heavily weighted towards optimizing mobile sites and they even designate sites as mobile friendly with an extra signifier on the SERP.
 It’s pretty obvious that mobile rules- but you don’t have to throw the baby out with the bathwater.
 Some brands are ditching desktop sites altogether- but why not just build a responsive site? that will ensure a consistent, quality User experience on any platform.